TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/abac/README.md

 # abac (Attribute Based Access Control)

-This is a Flogo app for testing ABAC of the Hyperledger Fabric. it is implemented by using a [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-6-1) model.
+This is a Hyperledger Fabric chaincode for demonstrating ABAC.
+It is implemented by using a [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-6-1) model.
 The model does not require any code, it contains only a JSON model file exported from the TIBCO Flogo® Enterprise.
 You can download the prerequisites and then build and deploy the model to a Hyperledger Fabric network as described below.

 ## Prerequisite
 - Download [TIBCO Flogo® Enterprise 2.6](https://edelivery.tibco.com/storefront/eval/tibco-flogo-enterprise/prod11810.html)